adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/location-ad-extension.md

 **Delete:** Read-only

 ### <a name="version"></a>Version
 The number of times the contents of the ad extension has been updated.
-The version is set to 1 when you add the extension and is incremented each time it’s revised.
+The version is set to 1 when you add the extension and is incremented each time it?s revised.

 **Add:** Read-only
 **Update:** Read-only